Addressing my fears on Mt Edith Road

 Rain incoming, time to get wet.

-Off in the distance I could see rain clouds heading my way and shortly after that the thunder started.
+I could see rain clouds heading my way and shortly after that the thunder started.
 I quickly packed up and got on the bike again to do the last third of the journey into Kauri Creek.
 Or so I thought.

 A couple of kilometres down the track a large fallen tree was blocking the track and I had to backtrack all the way out in heavy rain!
 Oh the joy.